 Mole and Hedgehog go French

-This Summer we took Mole, Hedgehog and Otter abroad for this first time in about five years.
+This Summer we took Mole, Hedgehog and Beaver abroad for this first time in about five years.
 Mole has been abroad only once before, to Mallorca when she was about 10 months old, where she sweated a lot, and breastfed the whole time on the plane which was the only way to keep her quiet.

-This was the first time for Hedgehog and Otter, and their passport pictures were hilarious.
+This was the first time for Hedgehog and Beaver, and their passport pictures were hilarious.
 In the end I had Hedgehog standing on the stairs against the wall and staring at the camera in perplexed wonder.
-Otter has a similar expression on her face, laying on a white sheet of paper in our bedroom, with me straddling her with the camera, but this time her expression says “Ooh mummy is it lunch time yet?”.
+Beaver has a similar expression on her face, laying on a white sheet of paper in our bedroom, with me straddling her with the camera, but this time her expression says “Ooh mummy is it lunch time yet?”.

 We went Woofing in Normandy.
 For anyone who doesn’t know, Woofing is where you go and stay on a farm or homestead with a family, and they provide food and accommodation in exchange for work on the farm.
-In our case, Mr M&H was doing most of the real work, since I was with Mole, Hedgehog and Otter.
+In our case, Mr M&H was doing most of the real work, since I was with Mole, Hedgehog and Beaver.
 It was a chicken farm, so while Mr M&H and Francois (the farmer) did the smelly and heavy work, Elodie and I (farmer’s wife and mum of four boys), picked beans in the garden, dug up potatoes, prepared lunch, and generally stayed nice and clean.